abhinav-nath/all-about-aws/notes/ec2-storage-options.md

   - **Standard:** Multi-AZ, great for prod
   - **One Zone:** One AZ, great for dev, backup enabled by default, compatible with IA (**EFS One Zone-IA**)

+*We can leverage EFS-IA for great cost savings*

 <img width="300" src="https://user-images.githubusercontent.com/48696735/180619111-ff83e95b-80a6-4348-a251-5e5f65f97850.png">

 ## Use Amazon S3 with Amazon EC2